|After travelling to Stockholm on your own, your Guide picks you up

 fiddle/nyckelharpa festival in Skärplinge.
 We will also visit other

-towns and churches, to see important statuary and 14th-century
+towns and churches, to see memorable statuary and 14th-century

 Sunday we will be special guests on a musical walking tour of